 One of the most stressful parts of not being able to fall asleep is thinking about the negative effects that the lack of sleep will have on your body the next day.
 Especially if you have a busy day ahead or some sort of special event where you really want to be at your best, the thought of not being able to get a good night of sleep can make the insomnia even worse.

 By reminding yourself that lying quietly in bed will still allow your body to get some of the beneficial rest that it needs, though, you can remove some of the stress.
-Even if you’re not able to fall into a deep sleep, by resting in bed, you’ll still be a lot more well-rested and prepared to face the day than you would have been if you had stayed up working all night.
+Even if you’re not able to fall into a deep sleep, by resting in bed, you’ll still be a lot more well-rested and prepared to face the day than you would have been if you had stayed up working or being active all night.

 While this method isn’t a fool-proof guarantee that you’ll be able to fall asleep, I’ve found that it works better than anything else I’ve tried, and the majority of the time I’m able to fall asleep, especially when I use it with a combination of the other tips I mention below.